-At 31 December 2014 the Group has interest in two associates - Telasi JSC and Panex JSC (2013: Telasi JSC).
+At 31 December 2015 the Group has interest in three associates - Vanric Agro LLC, Telasi JSC and Panex JSC (2014: Telasi JSC and Panex JSC).
+Telasi is significant associate of the Group.

 24.53% of the shares of Telasi JSC were transferred to the Group as a capital contribution by the Government of Georgia on 30 July 2012.
 The investment in associate was recognised at the Fund's share of net assets of Telasi JSC as at the transfer date of GEL 27,548 thousand.
 Telasi JSC is involved in the purchase and distribution of electric power to industrial and residential customers in Tbilisi.